mk270/whitakers-words/programme.md

        longer than three letters is a proper name.
 As no dictionary can be expected to account for many proper names, many such occur that would be called UNKNOWN.
-This contaminates the output in most cases, and it is often convenient to ignore these sperious UNKNOWN hits.
+This contaminates the output in most cases, and it is often convenient to ignore these spurious UNKNOWN hits.
 This option implements that mode, and calls such words proper names.
        Any proper names that are in the dictionary are handled in the normal manner.
 The default is Y(es).